bizhishui/bizhishui.github.io/_posts/2017-03-09-Java-MKL-Example.md

 ---

 ### Preparations
-First we need make sure the Java Developpement Kit (JDK) and Intel MKL are well installed.
+First we need make sure the Java Developement Kit (JDK) and Intel MKL are well installed.
 Suppose jdk is installed under the path */opt/jdk/jdk1.8.0_121*.
 As java use JNI (Java Native Interface) to call c/c++ function, we can create soft links for the corresponding header files with: